bramsker/Tree-Cover-Loss-Dashboard/README.md

 # Tree-Cover-Loss-Dashboard
-Generally, a script for creating a dashboard from raster and vector data
+A script for creating a dashboard from raster and vector data